bjt-user/Linux/arch_linux.md

 ```
 EFI variables are not supported on this system.
 ```
+(solution here might be to use `--removable` as an additional flag)

 trying to resolve this error by exiting out of `chroot`
 ```